renovatebot/renovate/lib/modules/datasource/git-refs/readme.md

-You can use this datasource plus [regex managers](https://docs.renovatebot.com/modules/manager/regex/) to update dependencies that are not supported by Renovate.
+You can use this datasource plus [regex managers](https://docs.renovatebot.com/modules/manager/regex/) to update git-based dependencies that are not natively supported by Renovate.

 The `git-refs` datasource returns a reference from a Git repository.